 Water with Decadent Drinks

-Punch, eggnog, sweet wine, and cocktails are part of many people’s personal holiday traditions, but they also contain a lot of sugar.
+Punch, eggnog, sweet wine, and cocktails are part of many personal holiday traditions, but they also contain a lot of sugar.
 You can limit the potential damage by having a glass of water handy to swish around your mouth after you finish your drink (plus, you stay hydrated!).
 You can also use a straw to limit the amount of the drink that comes into contact with your teeth.

 You know the kind, anything with caramel or toffee.
-They taste great, but you should be very careful if you’ve ever have any dental work like veneers or crowns for your teeth.
+They taste great, but you should be very careful if you’ve ever had any dental work like veneers or crowns for your teeth.
 Proceed with caution when eating anything sticky like caramel because it can accidentally pull your dental work loose.
 On top of that, bits of chewy sugar will easily get stuck between your teeth and won’t easily come out.
 Just make sure to floss later that day because swishing water and brushing likely won’t be enough – you could cause cavities!

 Holiday cookies, festive sweet bread, and pie are all tasty, but also full of sugar.
-Even simple baked pastries are full of carbohydrates which break down into a sugar.
+Even simple baked pastries are full of carbohydrates which break down into sugar.
 Just remember to drink water after your snack and be sure to brush and floss your teeth later that day.